How Much Are The Baeumlers From Renovation Island Worth?

 'Renovation Island' didn't totally ruin them

 Per Forbes, the Bahamas resort was in much worse shape than the couple expected, and they had to ship almost all of the supplies in.
-They were supposed to spent $4 million renovating the resort, but ended up spending more than $10 million.
-That's gotta hurt.
-To make things worse, the place was finished just as the pandemic shut almost all travel down, so the resort is just sitting there, waiting for tourists to be able to visit.
+They were supposed to spend $4 million renovating the resort but eventually dropped more than $10 million.
+That's got to hurt.
+To make matters worse, the place was finished just as the pandemic shut down almost all travel, so the property was just sitting there, waiting for travel to reopen.

-Still, per Celebrity Net Worth, "Renovation Island" stars Sarah and Bryan Baeumler are worth a combined $20 million, having had their hands in a lot of projects (even if building Caerula Mar Club got a little rough sometimes).
+Still, according to outlets like Celebrity Net Worth, "Renovation Island" stars Sarah and Bryan Baeumler are worth a combined $20 million, having had their hands in a lot of projects (even if building Caerula Mar Club got a little rough sometimes).